nasa/mmt/README.md

 6. Place the `cmr-dev-system-0.1.0-SNAPSHOT-standalone.jar` file in the `cmr` folder from Step #5.

-To start the local CMR:
+To start the local CMR and load data*:

-    rake cmr:start

-After 5-10 seconds you will see some log4j messages in your terminal.
-10-15 seconds after that you can ingest some dummy data (press enter to get a new prompt)*:

     rake cmr:load

 After you see "Done!", you can load the app in your browser and use the local CMR.
-If you see an error `Faraday::Error::ConnectionFailed: Connection refused - connect(2)` you should wait a few more seconds, then try to load data again.

 To stop the locally running CMR, run this command: